-To the rescue is the winter bike tyre.
-Both winter road bike tyres and winter mountain bike tyres come equipped with weatherproofing materials and build quality so you can keep riding throughout the off-season.
+To the rescue is a tyre more suited to winter conditions.
+Both winter road bike tyres and winter mountain bike tyres come equipped with weatherproofing materials and build quality so you can keep riding.

 In this guide to winter tyres, we’ll look at some of the best examples for road and mountain bike, and explore the advantages winter-optimised compounds can deliver for your off-season rides.